 The peer-reviewed open-access journal Le foucaldien publishes interdisciplinary research along the lines of the philosopher and historian Michel Foucault (1926–1984) in English, German, and French.
 The Internet Encyclopedia of Philosophy credits Foucault with being "the author most frequently cited in the humanities" at the beginning of the 21st century, but his concepts are challenged in emerging fields such as media studies, digital humanities, postcolonialism, new materialism, and science and technology studies.
 Hence the main focus of Le foucaldien lies on updating, operationalizing, and criticizing Foucauldian approaches in preferably plain language.

-The journal's publisher, the Open Library of Humanities (OLH), is a not-for-profit charity financed by an international consortium of libraries.
-Due to its non-commercial business model, the OLH does not charge any author fees.
-Le foucaldien's articles are double-blind peer reviewed, published under a cc-by open access license, indexed in all major databases, and archived long-term in HTML, PDF, and XML.
-For news around the activities of the journal and the Foucauldian community in general, please visit us on the foucaultblog, follow us on Twitter, and like us on Facebook.
+The journal's publisher, the Open Library of Humanities (OLH), is a nonprofit organization financed by an international consortium of academic institutions.
+Due to its noncommercial business model, the OLH does not charge any author fees.
+Le foucaldien's articles are peer-reviewed, published open-access under the Creative Commons license CC BY 4.0, indexed in the Directory of Open Access Journals (DOAJ) and many other databases, and archived long-term in HTML, PDF, and XML.
+For details on the submission process, please check the author guidelines.
+On average, one third of the submitted articles are accepted for publication (usually after several revisions).